Quick Tips and Considerations for COVID-19 Vaccination in Heart Failure and Transplant Patients

 - Based on available data, there does not appear to be safety concerns for the administration of the SARS-CoV-2 mRNA vaccines in transplant recipients.

-- While data is forthcoming, the efficacy of the SARS-CoV-2 vaccines may be reduced based on historical experience of vaccines in transplant recipients but given the risk of COVID-19 morbidity and mortality, it is recommended transplant recipients receive a SARS-CoV-2 mRNA vaccine.
+- While data are forthcoming, the efficacy of the SARS-CoV-2 vaccines may be reduced based on historical experience of vaccines in transplant recipients, but given the risk of COVID-19 morbidity and mortality, it is recommended transplant recipients receive a SARS-CoV-2 mRNA vaccine.

-It has been nearly a year since the World Health Organization declared SARS-CoV-2/COVID-19 as a global pandemic on March 11, 2020.
-While a large number of SARS-CoV-2 infections result in mild symptoms, the overall death toll is staggering with nearly 2.9 million deaths worldwide and over 500,000 deaths in the United States alone as of February 27th, 2021.1 Underlying co-morbidities such as diabetes, hypertension, and cardiac or pulmonary disease, significantly increase the risk of death due to COVID-19.
-In fact, an early systematic review and meta-analysis found a case fatality rate (CFR) of 12-14% for patients with two to five co-morbidities, nearly double the baseline CFR of 7%.2
+It has been over a year since the World Health Organization declared SARS-CoV-2/COVID-19 as a global pandemic on March 11, 2020.
+While a large number of SARS-CoV-2 infections result in mild symptoms, the overall death toll is staggering with over 3.6 million deaths worldwide and nearly 600,000 deaths in the United States alone as of June 6, 2021.1 Underlying comorbidities such as diabetes, hypertension, and cardiac or pulmonary disease, significantly increase the risk of death due to COVID-19.
+In fact, an early systematic review and meta-analysis found a case fatality rate (CFR) of 12-14% for patients with two to five comorbidities, nearly double the baseline CFR of 7%.2

 - The risk of COVID-19 morbidity and mortality is high in transplant recipients and the risks of COVID-19 vaccination appear to be low despite likely reduced vaccine efficacy, thus the AST and ISHLT have recommended vaccination of both patients with heart failure as well as heart transplant recipients.3,4

 - The ISHLT and AST recommend that patients receive the COVID-19 vaccine prior to transplantation when possible.
-While it is preferred that patients would complete the vaccine series 2 weeks or more prior to transplantation, transplantation should not be routinely delayed.3,4 If patients with heart failure undergo heart transplantation and have only received one vaccine of the series, there is no data regarding optimal timing to receive the second vaccine after transplantation.
-Similar to post-transplant vaccine timing, it is currently recommended patients receive the second vaccine at least 1 month after transplantation.3,4
+While it is preferred that patients would complete the vaccine series two weeks or more prior to transplantation, transplantation should not be routinely delayed.3,4 If patients with heart failure undergo heart transplantation and have only received one vaccine of the series, there are no data regarding optimal timing to receive the second vaccine after transplantation.
+Similar with post-transplant vaccine timing, it is currently recommended patients receive the second vaccine at least one month after transplantation.3,4

-- Current recommendations suggest transplant recipients should wait at least 1 month after transplant surgery to receive the COVID-19 vaccine, keeping in line with recommendations for other vaccines.
+- Current recommendations suggest transplant recipients should wait at least one month after transplant surgery to receive the COVID-19 vaccine, keeping in line with recommendations for other vaccines.
 This allows for routine reduction of immunosuppression after transplantation to hopefully allow for improved efficacy of the vaccine.
-However, COVID-19 vaccination should be postponed for 3-6 months following T-cell or B-cell depleting therapies (such as anti-thymocyte globulin, rituximab, etc.), whether given for induction immunosuppression or as treatment for rejection.3,4
+However, COVID-19 vaccination should be postponed for three to six months following T-cell or B-cell depleting therapies (such as anti-thymocyte globulin, rituximab, etc.), whether given for induction immunosuppression or as treatment for rejection.3,4

-- Similar to the general population, patients with heart failure or heart transplant recipients who have had COVID-19 should still proceed with receiving the vaccine once they have recovered from the acute infection.
+- Similar with the general population, patients with heart failure or heart transplant recipients who have had COVID-19 should still proceed with receiving the vaccine once they have recovered from the acute infection.

 - Mahumud RA, Kamara JK, Renzaho AMN.
 The epidemiological burden and overall distribution of chronic comorbidities in coronavirus disease-2019 among 202,005 infected patients: evidence from a systematic review and meta-analysis.
-Infection 2020;Aug 19:[Epub ahead of print].
+Infection 2020;48:813-33.

-- Boyarsky BJ, Ou MT, Greenberg RS, et al. Safety of the first dose of SARS-CoV-2 vaccination in solid organ transplant recipients.
-Transplantation 2021;Feb 04:[Epub ahead of print].
+- Ou MT, Boyarsky BJ, Motter JD, et al. Safety and reactogenicity of 2 doses of sars-cov-2 vaccination in solid organ transplant recipients.
+Transplantation 2021;Apr 9:[Epub ahead of print].

 Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Transplant, Hypertension